‘Deadpool 2’: How the Sequel Already Has Us Laughing

-We’re still seven months away from away from Deadpool 2’s theatrical release, so few plot details are known.
+We’re still months away from away from Deadpool 2’s theatrical release, so few plot details are known.
 But on the flip side, the marketing department is in full force.

-Despite being desperate for an official trailer, for now, we’ll have to settle for some hilarious promotional materials.
+Prior to a legitimate trailer being released (see page 8), we had to settle for some hilarious promotional materials.
 In signature Deadpool fashion, here are the goofy (and slightly inappropriate) things we’ve learned about the highly anticipated sequel as of late.

 A new teaser clip

 Just before Thanksgiving, Deadpool himself shared a new poster with his fans.
 Ryan Reynolds tweeted and Instagrammed an image of a Norman Rockwell-style Thanksgiving featuring the cast of the upcoming film.

 A few days later, we got a new teaser that shows how the painting came to be — well, sort of.
 In a spot-on Bob Ross parody littered with puns, Deadpool created the poster in question and gave us exactly 10 seconds of actual Deadpool 2 footage.
 Hey, it’s better than nothing!

 Good Housekeeping cover

 The self-aware superhero isn’t exactly one for subtlety, but he does seem to have a bit of a domestic side.
 Still, most will be shocked to see him on a special cover of the December issue of Good Housekeeping magazine.